daniel-moderiano/odinbook-frontend/README.md

+⚠️ NOTE: Odinbook is currently hosted on [render](https://odinbook-dzwi.onrender.com/) to avoid costs associated with AWS hosting.
+Deactivated AWS infrastructure remains in place.

 # Odinbook frontend
 This is the frontend repository for [odinbook](https://odinbook.com/) - a social media website created as part of [The Odin Project](https://www.theodinproject.com/) NodeJS course.
 This repository contains all the client-side code for odinbook, with information on the features and technologies used.
 For a general overview of odinbook, or detailed information on the backend, please visit the following links: